Shin Megami Tensei II: Reception and legacy

 Kalata and Snelgrove did not think the game's story started "with the same pizzazz" as Shin Megami Tensei; they thought that "the amnesiac savior" is a "lame cliche", and that the idea that Western religion is evil has been worn out.
 They did however also say that Shin Megami Tensei II came out before these elements were overused, and that they "undoubtedly" were fresh at the time.
 In his book Game Magic: A Designer's Guide to Magic Systems in Theory and Practice, Jeff Howard used Shin Megami Tensei II as an example of a video game with allusions to Kabbalah, with its use of Hebrew letters as character names; he said that this contributes to the atmosphere, and gives a feeling of depth or mystery.
 Famitsu appreciated the game's "grand and unique" theme, its "profound" dark worldview and scenario.

 Chris at Square Enix Music Online disliked the game's music: he called it the worst in the whole series, and said that the music pieces tend to be monotone and based on repetition of nothingness.
 He said that slowly building ambient pieces such as "Title Demo", "Title", and "Memory Recovery" are effective in context, but that they are too simple and repetitive to be enjoyable as stand-alone music.
 He did however find the pieces "Disco" and "Casino" both humorous and catchy.
 Kyle Miller and Damian Thomas, both writing for RPGFan, were more positive to the music.
 Miller found the soundtrack well made, but worse than that of the first Shin Megami Tensei.
 The pieces he liked the most were "Heretic Mansion" and some battle themes.
 He also liked "Casino", which he found catchy and thought worked as an effective contrast to the dread of the other pieces.
 Thomas found the soundtrack to be excellent, and said that while several pieces are short, they have solid melodies.
 Kalata and Snelgrove appreciated the music that is played during battles.
 Famitsu thought the PlayStation version's graphics looked "cheap".

+A popular urban legend in Japan is that there is a 1/65536 chance of the game's intro freezing and displaying the red text saying "Sugu ni Kese" (すぐにけせ) repeatedly on the screen when players power on the SNES version of the game.
+The Megami Tensei game designer Kazunari Suzuki denied the rumor.
+Persona 4 Arena pre-release referenced the urban legend.
+The special gifts for pre-order players of Shin Megami Tensei IV include a printed eraser with the message "Sugu ni Kese".
+In June 2023, a Chinese leaker referenced the urban legend to tease the announcement of Shin Megami Tensei V: Vengeance.